I’m always on the lookout for ways to make my smartphone work for me and give me additional small income streams and rebates.

 Getting Points To Your Account Can Be Slow

-When I shopped at Trader Joe’s or Safeway, my points typically deposited to my Drop account within 24 to 36 hours.
+When I shopped at Target or Walgreens my points typically deposited to my Drop account within 24 to 36 hours.
 However, points are added very slowly for any other activity.

 I still haven’t received my points for my sign-up bonus, and the app says that special offer points can take up to three weeks to deposit.